 12. Bring on the Copper

-What a brilliant pop a simple copper saucepan imparts!
+What a brilliant pop a simple copper utensil holder or saucepan imparts!

-(Also, while swapping out your existing range for a dreamy blue number like this beauty may not be practical(, take a cue from its hue.
 If this shade of blue makes your heart sing, consider introducing it with decor, upholstery, or tile.
-What is extra helpful about seeing this inspiring kitchen is we can study how the blue works with the white cabinetry as well as the light wood work table.)
+It’s helpful to study how a mood is created as the blue works with the white cabinetry as well as the light wood work table.

 13. Shaker Simplicité